globulion/qc-workshop/tutor/project_3/README.md

 Since TSH is a stochastic method, we need to run multiple trajectories in order to get averages.
 Provided each trajectory can be run effectively independently, the algorithm constitutes of these steps:
  1. Set up initial conditions.
- 2. Start propagation in time
+After that, start propagation in time:
-    3. Compute forces on atoms assuming current PES *K* and coupling matrix
+ 2. Compute forces on atoms assuming current PES *K* and coupling matrix
-    4. Compute new positions from velocity Verlet method
+ 3. Compute new positions from velocity Verlet method
-    5. Compute new wavefunction for newly computed positions
+ 4. Compute new wavefunction for newly computed positions
-    6. Compute coupling matrix and new quantum amplitudes *c(t)*
+ 5. Compute coupling matrix and new quantum amplitudes *c(t)*
-    7. Hop to different PES if required.
+ 6. Hop to different PES if required.
+    i.
+Compute transition probabilities from current state to all other states ii.
+Determine whether to hop or not iii.
+If hop, switch PES to new state.
+Shift momenta to conserve total energy.
-    8. Compute new atomic velocities from velocity Verlet assuming current electronic state
+ 7. Compute new atomic velocities from velocity Verlet assuming current electronic state.
+Proceed to next time step (point 2).
-    9. Start from point 1

 # Programming Task